 About offline conversion tracking

 Importing offline conversion events gives you a more comprehensive look at which keywords and targeting criteria (for example, geography or time of day) drive the most cost-effective conversions.
-This data can help you target and optimise your campaigns for increased profit.
+This data can help you to target and optimise your campaigns for increased profit.

 If you attract either leads or buyers (or both) online, then you might want to record a conversion in the following cases: